nsimat/BethanyPieShop/README.md

 # First Step : Creating an empty project
 We begin by creating an empty ASP.NET Core MVC project.

-# Second Step : Adding folders, controllers, and using partial views
+# Second Step : Adding folders for models, controllers, and views
 We create some folders to implement the MVC design pattern:
 - Models folder: for model classes
 - Views folder: for views files